TheFallenSpirit/ESDocs/docs/server/bot-permissions.md

+---
+description: Learn about ES's required permissions, and extra permissions that ES might need.
+---

 # Required Permissions
 ES requires certain permissions for certain commands, and a few default permissions for basic functionality of the bot.